 Once you've added your Google Analytics tracking code and sent your MailChimp campaign, you'll be able to view the campaign stats in your Google Analytics account.

-When you use MailChimp's eCommerce360 feature, we make it possible to track individual visitors to your website from your MailChimp campaigns, capture order information, and pass it all it back to MailChimp.
+When you connect your online store to MailChimp feature, we make it possible to track individual visitors to your website from your MailChimp campaigns, capture order information, and pass it all it back to MailChimp.
 From there, you can view purchase details, conversions, and total sales on the Reports page in your account.
 You'll even be able set up segments based on your subscribers' purchase activity.

 If you're currently using ClickTale to get an in-depth view of visitor interaction on your website, you can add ClickTale tracking to your email campaigns to gain insight into how subscribers interact with your email content.
 Once the tracking has been added you can log in to ClickTale to see the reports generated from your sent campaign.

 Goal allows you to track subscribers from your campaigns to your website.
 When a subscriber clicks a link in a Goal-enabled campaign, MailChimp installs a cookie in their browser that assigns a unique id to them.
 MailChimp uses this unique id to track subscribers to any websites with the Goal tracking code snippet installed.
 Goal tracking information can be used to trigger automation workflows and create segments.

 Anytime that subscriber returns to your website, the cookie is referenced to track their activity on your site without the subscriber having to click from a MailChimp campaign.
 The cookie remains active in the subscriber's browser for one year or until that subscriber clears the cookies from their browser.